fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### If things go wrong

+The first time you run FontForge it may pop up a dialog box saying "Choose Application.
+Where is X11?" with a sort of Finder window.
+Find XQuartz in `Applications/Utilities` and click OK.

 If you have any problems with installation or upgrading, ask for help on the [FontForge Users](/) mailing list.

 ## Advanced Configuration

-**The following steps are optional**

-To make FontForge more pleasant to use, you can change some aspects of the way it works on Macs.
+To make FontForge more pleasant to use, you can change some aspects of the way it works on Macs. **These steps are optional.**

 #### Changing Hot Keys